getartistry/artistry/wp-content/plugins/woocommerce-jetpack/readme.txt

 Tags: woocommerce, booster for woocommerce, woocommerce jetpack Requires at least: 4.4
 Tested up to: 4.9
-Stable tag: 3.8.0
+Stable tag: 4.0.1
 License: GNU General Public License v3.0
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

 Supercharge your WordPress WooCommerce site with these awesome powerful features.
+More than 100 modules.
+All in one WooCommerce plugin.

 == Description ==